Story: Wellington places

 Like Waikanae, Ōtaki was a site of contact between Māori and Europeans.
 The missionary Octavius Hadfield and Ngāti Toa chief Te Rauparaha together organised the building of the Rangiātea Church, opened in 1851.

 Named by the legendary traveller Hau, who bestowed many of the names on the Kapiti coast, Ōtaki (where Hau ‘held his staff as he spoke’) is home to Te Wānanga o Raukawa, New Zealand’s first Māori tertiary educational institution.
-Founded in 1981, the wānanga (house of instruction) now has 1,926 students.
+Founded in 1981, the wānanga (house of instruction) had 2,508 students in 2014.
 It is Ōtaki’s largest employer.

 Ōtaki is also well known as a market gardening centre, supplying the capital with fruit and vegetables.